kindakwiatek/PnP-ArUco-marker-tracking/README.md

 # PnP ArUco Marker-Based Motion Capture System

 This project implements a multi-camera motion capture system using Raspberry Pis, ArUco markers, and Perspective-n-Point (PnP) for camera pose estimation.
-It is designed to track the 3D position of objects in real-time.
+It is designed to track the 3D position of markers in real-time.

 ## Table of Contents